VMBlakelock/destination-date-night/README.md

 #### Wireframes

-Desktop and Mobile wireframes were created to demonstrate the intial idea for the site.
+Desktop and Mobile wireframes were created to demonstrate the initial idea for the site.
 They were created using [Balsamiq](https://balsamiq.com/wireframes/).

 #### Mobile